 For a full list of ingredients and quantities, refer to the recipe card.

-Step 1 - Roast the squash and garlic until caramelized and soft.
+Step 1 - On a baking sheet, roast the squash and garlic in a single layer until softened and golden brown.
 Let cool slightly until you're able to scoop the flesh out of the squash and squeeze the garlic out.

 Step 2 - Meanwhile, steep the ancho chile in hot vegetable stock.